gonzex/test_abidocs/doc/tutorials/dmft.md

 Several parameters (both physical and technical) needs to be discussed for a DFT+DMFT calculation.

   * The definition of correlated orbitals.
 In the ABINIT DMFT implementation, it is done with the help of Projected Wannier orbitals (see [[Amadon2008]]).
 The first part of the tutorial explains the importance of this choice.
-Wannier functions are unitarily related to a selected set of Kohn Sham (KS) wavefunctions, specified in ABINIT by band index [dmftbandi](../../input_variables/generated_files/vardmft.html#dmftbandi), and [dmftbandi](../../input_variables/generated_files/vardmft.html#dmftbandf).
-Thus, as empty bands are necessary to build Wannier functions, it is required in DMFT calculations that the KS Hamiltonian is correctly diagonalized: use high values for [nnsclo](../../input_variables/generated_files/vardev.html#nnsclo), and [nline](../../input_variables/generated_files/vargs.html#nline) for DMFT calculations and preceding DFT calculations.
+Wannier functions are unitarily related to a selected set of Kohn Sham (KS) wavefunctions, specified in ABINIT by band index [[dmftbandi]], and [[dmftbandf]].
+Thus, as empty bands are necessary to build Wannier functions, it is required in DMFT calculations that the KS Hamiltonian is correctly diagonalized: use high values for [[nnsclo]], and [[nline]] for DMFT calculations and preceding DFT calculations.
 Roughly speaking, the larger dmftbandf-dmftbandi is, the more localized is the radial part of the orbital.
 Note that this definition is different from the definition of correlated orbitals in the DFT+U implementation in ABINIT (see [[Amadon2008a]]).
 The relation between the two expressions is briefly discussed in [[Amadon2012]].
-  * The definition of the Coulomb and exchange interaction U and J are done as in DFT+U through the variables [upawu](../../input_variables/generated_files/varpaw.html#upawu) and [jpawu](../../input_variables/generated_files/varpaw.html#jpawu).
+  * The definition of the Coulomb and exchange interaction U and J are done as in DFT+U through the variables [[upawu]] and [[jpawu]].
 They could be computed with the cRPA method, also available in ABINIT.
 The value of U and J should in principle depend on the definition of correlated orbitals.
 In this tutorial, U and J will be seen as parameters, as in the DFT+U approach.
-As in DFT+U, two double counting methods are available (see the [dmft_dc](../../input_variables/generated_files/vardmft.html#dmft_dc) input variable).
-Note that in version 7.10.5 (but not in later versions) [jpawu](../../input_variables/generated_files/varpaw.html#jpawu)=0 is required if the density matrix in the correlated subspace is not diagonal.
+As in DFT+U, two double counting methods are available (see the [[dmft_dc]] input variable).
+Note that in version 7.10.5 (but not in later versions) [[jpawu]]=0 is required if the density matrix in the correlated subspace is not diagonal.
   * The choice of the double counting correction.
-The current default choice in ABINIT is ([dmft_dc](../../input_variables/generated_files/vardmft.html#dmft_dc)=1) which corresponds to the full localized limit.
+The current default choice in ABINIT is ([[dmft_dc]]=1) which corresponds to the full localized limit.
   * The method of resolution of the Anderson model.
-In ABINIT, it can be the Hubbard I method ([dmft_solv](../../input_variables/generated_files/vardmft.html#dmft_solv)=2) the Continuous time Quantum Monte Carlo (CTQMC) method ([dmft_solv](../../input_variables/generated_files/vardmft.html#dmft_solv)=5) or the static mean field method ([dmft_solv](../../input_variables/generated_files/vardmft.html#dmft_solv)=1) equivalent to usual DFT+U.
+In ABINIT, it can be the Hubbard I method ([[dmft_solv]]=2) the Continuous time Quantum Monte Carlo (CTQMC) method ([[dmft_solv]]=5) or the static mean field method ([[dmft_solv]]=1) equivalent to usual DFT+U.
   * The solution of the Anderson Hamiltonian and the DMFT solution are strongly dependent over temperature.
-So the temperature [tsmear](../../input_variables/generated_files/vargs.html#tsmear) is a very important physical parameter of the calculation.
+So the temperature [[tsmear]] is a very important physical parameter of the calculation.
   * The practical solution of the DFT+DMFT scheme is usually presented as a double loop over first the local Green's function, and second the electronic local density. (cf Fig. 1 in [[Amadon2012]]).
-The number of iterations of both loops are respectively given in ABINIT by keywords [dmft_iter](../../input_variables/generated_files/vardmft.html#dmft_iter) and [nstep](../../input_variables/generated_files/varbas.html#nstep).
-Other useful variables are [dmft_rslf](../../input_variables/generated_files/vardmft.html#dmft_rslf)=1 and [prtden](../../input_variables/generated_files/varfil.html#prtden)=-1 (to be able to restart the calculation from the density file).
-Lastly, one linear and one logarithmic grid are used for Matsubara Frequencies indicated by [dmft_nwli](../../input_variables/generated_files/vardmft.html#dmft_nwli) and [dmft_nwlo](../../input_variables/generated_files/vardmft.html#dmft_nwlo) (Typical values are 100000 and 100, but convergence should be studied).
-A large number of informations are given in the log file using [pawprtvol](../../input_variables/generated_files/varpaw.html#pawprtvol)=3.
+The number of iterations of both loops are respectively given in ABINIT by keywords [[dmft_iter]] and [[nstep]].
+Other useful variables are [[dmft_rslf]]=1 and [[prtden]]=-1 (to be able to restart the calculation from the density file).
+Lastly, one linear and one logarithmic grid are used for Matsubara Frequencies indicated by [[dmft_nwli]] and [[dmft_nwlo]] (Typical values are 100000 and 100, but convergence should be studied).
+A large number of informations are given in the log file using [[pawprtvol]]=3.

-* * *

-### **2. Electronic Structure of SrVO3 in LDA **
+## 2 Electronic Structure of SrVO3 in LDA

 You might create a subdirectory of the ~abinit/tests/tutoparal directory, and use it for the tutorial.
 In what follows, the names of files will be mentioned as if you were in this subdirectory